Load testing using the production environment

 We decided to start by testing in a readily available development environment.

-For the load scenarios, we calculated the percentage of endpoints that were being hit from the actual system, and prepared load scenarios that hit each endpoint in a similar percentage.
+For the load scenario, we calculated the percentage of endpoints that were being hit from the actual system and prepared a load scenario that would hit each endpoint at a similar rate.

 Load testing in the development environment